akouk/random-key-value-pair-generator/README.md

 - `-d` : the maximum depth of nesting for the key-value pairs
 - `-l` : the maximum length of string values
 - `-m` : the maximum number of keys per nesting level
--  `o` : the name of the generated data file
+- `-o` : the name of the generated data file